15+ Excellent WordPress Slider Examples (Showcase)

 Well, thankfully, it’s actually quite simple thanks to the Soliloquy plugin for WordPress.

 Next, it’s time to create your first slider.
 Go to Soliloquy » Add New to add a slider.
 You can select files from your computer if you need to upload images.
 If you have already uploaded images to your website, select files from other sources.

 Continue scrolling down.
 You will see the images that you have selected for your slider.
 From here, you can click on the pencil icon to edit images, or click on the red X to remove images from your slider.

 You can also configure other details about your slider by selecting the Config tab on the left.
 You can set the image size, the slider theme, and speed of slide transitions.
 Your text caption position can be changed here as well.
 Review these settings.

 Once you are satisfied with your settings, take a look at the Mobile tab.
 This will allow you to test what your website looks like on a mobile device and adjust your mobile resolution settings as needed.

 (Also, see the Misc tab for importing or exporting your slider.)

 Add a Slider to a Page or Post

 You’ve finished creating your slider!
 Now it’s time to add it to the post or page of your choice.
 Edit a post or page, click the Add Slider button, and select your slider.
-Remember to publish or update your post / page to save your changes.
+Remember to publish or update your post / page to save the changes.

 Your slider will now be live on your website: